QATester35D/SelenPyTest_Framework/README.md

 'api_client.py' - centralized CRUD methods for API calls to code.

 'pages' folder - this contains files for various functionality on the website that help to reduce code.
 It primarily consists of methods to simplify identifying objects in code.

+'db' folder:
+- This contains database connections, database setup logic and various methods to be used against the database.

 'tests' folder:
 - This contains test files that contain tests within them to test the various features of the website, grouped by functionality.